Getting to the Plant-Based Meat of Things: The Health, Impact, and Creation of Plant-Based Proteins

 by Ethan A.

-deep-dive on fungi-based proteins (like our Fy protein™) or our alt protein role call for more!
+This is part of our blog series exploring different alternative proteins.
+Check out our deep-dive on fungi-based proteins (like our Fy protein™) or our alt protein role call for more!

 The world of alternative proteins is not only blindsiding existing industries with explosive growth, but directly challenging historic ideas around farming and agriculture, balanced diets, and even what fast food looks like.